don't buy a St. Moritz made-in-Canada watch

 the story

-Because during the hot Tokyo summer of 2010 the watch suddenly fogged up.
-I don't know if it was moisture or mold, and I didn't care -- it was supposed to be a water-resistant watch.
+During the hot Tokyo summer of 2010, the watch suddenly fogged up.
+Unsure if it was moisture or mold, I was frustrated as it was supposed to be water-resistant.

-In November of that year I had a opportunity to take the thing into the Mountain Equipment Co-op in Toronto, to which I'd returned.
-Walking up to the sales counter I noted that they were still displaying the latest model of this same watch.
-I told the fellow, "Hi, I bought one of these watches."
+In November of that year, I had a chance to visit Mountain Equipment Co-op in Toronto, where I saw the latest model of the same watch.
+I approached the counter and mentioned that I owned one.

-At the service counter, I was told that many of the watches were turning up fogged.
-When I asked, "What about the dive rating," she said that she'd heard from the manufacturer that prolonged exposure to humidity was actually worse than outright immersion in water.
-Sounds nutty to me, but then not as nutty as chocolate-flavored watch straps.
-Some fogging is to be expected in a watch under certain circumstances -- it goes away again as the moisture reverts to vapor.
-But this was persistent and clearly indicated a problem.
+At the service counter, I was told that many watches were turning up fogged.
+When I asked about the dive rating, the staff explained that prolonged exposure to humidity could be worse than immersion in water.
+Though this sounded odd, it wasn't as strange as the chocolate-scented straps.
+Some fogging is expected in certain conditions, but this was persistent and indicated a serious issue.

 a bad end